ieee-bpsc/AI-Poker-2025/README.md

 This project provides a framework for simulating poker games.
 It allows you to create custom poker players by extending a base Player class and overriding the action function.

 ## Features
 Standard Texas Hold 'Em poker with 52 cards (no jokers) except for some minor changes.
-The changes include:
 - There is no side pot.
 This means that winning after going all in will also reward you with the raises made subsequently.
 - There is only one blind.
 - Aces are treated as either high or low depending on which gives a better hand.